manuelbieh/react-book/basics/event-handling.md

 {% hint style="info" %}

-- **Always** use event props in JSX to define events:`onChange`, `onMouseOver`, `onTouchStart`, `onKeyDown`, `onAnimationStart`etc \(even if it seems a little odd at first\)
+- **Always** use event props in JSX to define events: `onChange`, `onMouseOver`, `onTouchStart`, `onKeyDown`, `onAnimationStart` etc \(even if it seems a little odd at first\).
 - Event handlers have to be explicitly bound to the class instance if other class methods like `this.setState()` are accessed. **Public Class Properties** and **Arrow Functions** are the more elegant ways to do this.
-- Avoid defining your own events with `addEventListener()`API.
-If at all necessary, do not forget to remove the event when unmounting your component with`removeEventListener()`
+- Avoid defining your own events with `addEventListener()` API.
+If at all necessary, do not forget to remove the event when unmounting your component with `removeEventListener()`.
-- `SyntheticEvent`objects are „nullified“.
+- `SyntheticEvent` objects are „nullified“.
 Beware of using callback functions outside of the event handler.
 The event object might not exist anymore at the time of calling the callback.
 - `event.persist()` can force React to prevent resetting the event object to `null`.
   {% endhint %}